Sardinian medieval kingdoms: Law

 The Cartas de Logu are collections of penal, public, civil and land regulations of great importance, in force in the various Giudicati.
 Unfortunately, only a few parts of the Carta Caralitana have been preserved.
 The Carta de Logu of the Giudicato of Arborea marks, towards the end of the fourteenth century, the birth of a rule of law by Mariano IV first and then by his daughter Eleonora, who extended the scope of the rules to adapt them to a changed reality in social conditions.
-The Chart is written in Sardinian (of the Logudorese variety) and from this we can deduce the judicial intent to actually make it known to citizens in order to make them aware of lawful and unlawful behaviors, with the consequent criminal implications.
+The Chart is written in Sardinian (of the Logudorese variety), and from this, we can deduce the judicial intent to actually make it known to citizens in order to make them aware of lawful and unlawful behaviours, with the consequent criminal implications.
 A situation of legal certainty is therefore defined.

 The chart survived, albeit with some difficulty, the judicial period and remained in force in the Spanish and Savoyard era until the enactment of the Code of Carlo Felice in April 1827.
-From the study of the Chart we can deduce a great attention of the Giudicati towards the protection of the safety of the countryside and agricultural production, including horse breeding and leather production, even to the detriment of sheep farming.
-This denotes a great attention towards the productive base which supports the efforts of the enemies in the struggle for the independence of Sardinia.
+From the study of the Chart, we can deduce a great attention of the Giudicati towards the protection of the safety of the countryside and agricultural production, including horse breeding and leather production, even to the detriment of sheep farming.
+This denotes a great attention towards the productive base, which supports the efforts of the enemies in the struggle for the independence of Sardinia.

 The Condaghes are also of great importance for the study of the judicial period between the 11th and 13th centuries.
-Term of Byzantine origin (kontakion – stick on which cards sewn together were rolled up) which defines the register on which the parchments of the deeds of donation to monasteries or other ecclesiastical bodies were transcribed.
-In them the sums of money, the servants, the maids, the cultivated lands, the vineyards, the wooded areas (the salts), the pastures and the livestock donated by the local nobility were reported in great detail.
-From the Condaghes it was possible to reconstruct a large part of the judicial dynamics known to us as well as being the most ancient evidence of the ancient Sardinian vernacular.
+The term is of Byzantine origin (kontakion – stick on which cards sewn together were rolled up), which defines the register on which the parchments of the deeds of donation to monasteries or other ecclesiastical bodies were transcribed.
+In them, the sums of money, the servants, the maids, the cultivated lands, the vineyards, the wooded areas (the salts), the pastures and the livestock donated by the local nobility were reported in great detail.
+From the Condaghes, it was possible to reconstruct a large part of the judicial dynamics known to us, as well as being the most ancient evidence of the ancient Sardinian vernacular.